mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 and smaller tasks that are better understood by everyone.

-Their collaboration is much better due to the increased frequency and amount of communication between product, design and engineering which improves transparency and allows people to better understand and thus appreciate the perspectives and needs of the other stakeholder groups.
+Their collaboration is much better due to the increased frequency and amount of communication between product, design, engineering, and ops which improves transparency and allows people to better understand and thus appreciate the perspectives and needs of the other stakeholder groups.